Cooliniau/AxleShotNetwork/README.md

 ![](README_assets/d9f93d49857c56f1b30056b97689467a677b525c.png)

 The Axle Shot Network (ASN) is an *offensive & evasive mobility subsystem* made within <u>***Foreign Input System***</u>—which focused on expanding the combo capabilities of the Werehog.
-These two elements are showcased with the **Ricochet System** & **Axle Traversal System** respectively: the former leading to pinball-esque attacks, and the latter leading to a different means of on-field & in-combat traversal.
+These two elements are showcased with the **Ricochet System** & **Traversal System** respectively: the former leading to pinball-esque attacks, and the latter leading to a different means of on-field & in-combat traversal.

 <div>
   <figcaption>